Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 `pIwrPrtPN36QITSp3EQaw936yaFoFgAB` is the password.

 ### Level 4 => 5

+> The password for the next level is stored in the only human-readable file in the inhere directory.
+Tip: if your terminal is messed up, try the “reset” command.

 Go into folder, there are many files preceded by a dash (`-`).